Derry Downs, Bromley

 There seems to be no record of Derry Downs’ name before the second half of the 19th century, nor an explanation of its derivation.
 Perhaps Derry was the name of a local resident, but there may alternatively (or also) be a link with the use of the words ‘derry down’ as a meaningless refrain in old ballads and folk songs.

-Nowadays, the fields north of Cockmannings Road (shown in the photo above*) are sometimes called Derry Downs, but Hidden London believes this is essentially a mistake – a misreading of the map, which is (or should be) identifying the adjacent locality as Derry Downs, not the farmland.
-This 1930s Ordance Survey map shows how the ‘Derry Downs’ label used to be applied:
+Nowadays, the fields north of Cockmannings Road (shown in the photo above) are sometimes called Derry Downs, but Hidden London believes this is essentially a mistake – a misreading of the map, which is (or should be) identifying the adjacent built-up locality as Derry Downs, not the farmland.
+This 1930s Ordnance Survey map shows how the ‘Derry Downs’ label used to be applied:

 However, so many modern maps are ‘mistakenly’ plonking Derry Downs’ name in the middle of the neighbouring fields that was once wrong may rapidly be becoming the way it has to be.
-On the satellite view below, the Derry Downs label is so far east of the built-up locality that you’ll need to drag the map across to see it.
+On the satellite view below, the Derry Downs label is so far east of the locality that you’ll need to drag the map across to see it.

 The quadrangular road called Derry Downs was laid out in 1866 and it was gradually lined with houses (or pairs of houses) over a period of several decades, including some substantial villas.

 This was a piecemeal project, with plots sold separately and each house designed individually.
 London stock brick was the favoured building material, sometimes embellished with stucco.

 Rutland Way was laid out before the Second World War and Rosecroft Close was lined with relatively spacious semi-detached houses and a few bungalows in the 1950s.
 Both these roads replaced nurseries.

 Rosecroft Close is named after the house that stands at the corner of Chelsfield Road and High Street, St Mary Cray.